 Usher Type 2 subtypes

-Subtype 2c appears to be uncommon.
+Subtype 2c is the least common of the 3 subtypes.
 Because the genes for 2b and 2d have not been identified, we don’t have any idea about their frequencies, but we believe them to be uncommon.
 There is evidence that there are more Usher 2 subtypes that have not been recognized.